Seizures of Cash at Jacksonville International Airport

 Springfield, VA 22152

-In addition to U.S. Currency being seized at the Jacksonville International Airport, other property seized might include a Western Union Money Order.
+In addition to U.S. Currency being seized at the Jacksonville International Airport, other property seized might include a Western Union Money Order, jewelry, or precious metals.

 U.S. Customs and Border Protection